 Because occupations involving physical labor dominate the local economy, Hamilton is generally considered to be a blue-collar town.
 38.20% of the Hamilton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hamilton is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Hamilton who work in office and administrative support (12.60%), management occupations (8.53%), and business and financial occupations (8.33%).

 Hamilton is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Hamilton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Hamilton’s overall crime rate is lower than average for the country.

 The per capita income in Hamilton in 2022 was $34,712, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $138,848 for a family of four.
 However, Hamilton contains both very wealthy and poor people as well.